-Mother of Newborn Returns to Everyday Life After Coronary Artery Dissection Leads to Cardiogenic Shock
+Mother of Newborn Returns To Everyday Life After SCAD Leads to Cardiogenic Shock

 Weeks after giving birth to her newborn child, Monica felt chest pain and numbness in her arms.

 Monica Bales from Detroit, Michigan, was overjoyed when she delivered her daughter, Bella.
 The healthy 31-year-old mother had experienced a normal pregnancy and was anxious to return home with her baby girl.
 About eight weeks after returning home, Monica braved the winter cold to shovel snow in her driveway.
 She suddenly felt chest pain, numbness in her arms, and severe nausea.